-Venezuela at breaking point as controversial poll nears - BBC News
+'Zero hour': Venezuela at breaking point

 It is clear to everyone that Venezuela is in crisis, but there's no easy way out.
 Divisions in Venezuela run deep.

-The opposition has been vocal since Hugo Chávez came to power 18 years ago, but problems have become more acute under President Nicolás Maduro, a leader who does not have the following that his predecessor did, and under whose watch the economy has been pushed to the brink.
+The opposition has been vocal since Hugo Chávez came to power 18 years ago, but problems have become more acute under President Nicolás Maduro, a leader who does not have the following of his predecessor, and under whose watch the economy has been pushed to the brink.

 When the Supreme Court at the end of March announced that it would be taking over the powers of the opposition-controlled National Assembly (a ruling that was subsequently reversed), tensions rose.